andersundsehr/rah/README.md

 ###### TODO

-- rah binary with build in php
+- needed:
+  - RAH_AUTH_IPS
+  - RAH_BASIC_AUTH
-- docker build
+  - CI build
+- if the time is good:
   - add cronjob for background deletions of old deployments
+- maybe:
   - defaultDeployment remove/or implement
   - deleteIfMissingMr remove/or implement
   - deleteIfMissingBranch remove/or implement